 It helps that the magistrate is played by John Lithgow, one of only a handful of American actors to tread the National Boards.
 He works so well with Nancy Carroll in the role of his younger wife, who keeps secrets and who shouts orders.
 The whole company of raffish actors dances well together, right down to knees bent in Keystone Kop fashion.

-"The Magistrate," written by Arthur Wing Pinero in 1885, is a Victorian comedy, by Jupiter, within the tradition slamming doors and people who do not recognize each other in the merest disguises.
+"The Magistrate," written by Arthur Wing Pinero in 1885, is a Victorian comedy, by Jupiter, within the tradition slamming doors write my essay and people who do not recognize each other in the merest disguises.
 It is loud and boisterous and funny and traditional.
 Under the direction of Timothy Sheader, it gallops with force and farce across Katrina Lindsay's marvelous sets, configured like pop-up books wrapping and tilting on the Olivier's huge thrust-style stage.
 "The Magistrate" comes to these shores through the amalgamation of playacting with digital recording.